Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Refund Policy.md

 Examples of cases where refunds will not be tendered:

-* A user has executed a chargeback.
+* A user has already executed a chargeback.
+* A user wishes to immediately continue using the Service.
-* A user has used all of their refunds.
+* A user has been issued all refunds permitted under **§II(3) Refund Limitations** within its established timeframes.
-* A user's subscription was cancelled due to exploitative, fraudulent, or predatory use of a subscription, or due to a severe violation of our [Terms of Service](Terms-of-Service.md "Terms of Service – Compendium Standard Public Disclosures") or [Community Guidelines and Content Standards](Community-Guidelines-and-Content-Standards.md "Community Guidelines and Content Standards – Compendium Standard Public Disclosures") - see our [Subscriber Agreement](Subscriber-Agreement.md "Subscriber Agreement – Compendium Standard Public Disclosures") §XI(2).
+* A user's subscription was cancelled due to exploitative, fraudulent, or predatory use of a subscription, or due to a severe violation of our [Terms of Service](Terms-of-Service.md "Terms of Service – Compendium Standard Public Disclosures") or [Community Guidelines and Content Standards](Community-Guidelines-and-Content-Standards.md "Community Guidelines and Content Standards – Compendium Standard Public Disclosures") - See our [Subscriber Agreement](Subscriber-Agreement.md "Subscriber Agreement – Compendium Standard Public Disclosures") §XI(2).
 * We may review account activity and service usage to detect refund abuse, fraud, or circumvention of our policies.
 Any users engaged in fraudulent activity may receive unique penalties, such as ineligibility for subscriptions, or ineligibility for refunds, and general penalties up to and including a permanent ban from Compendium.